sagardesd/ReflectionBox/README.md

 ## Prerequisites

-Only Docker is required to use `./reflect`.
-VS Code is optional (for the devcontainer editor experience).
+Only Docker is required.
+VS Code is optional.

 | Tool | Required for |
 |---|---|